kogpsy/imadet-replication-experiment-3/NOTES.md

 ## Status

-- Integrated Lato font for standardization.
-Not sure if the preloading is done correctly, though.
+- Lato font is used everywhere
-- Next step: Then create VVIQ package.
 - The `jspsych-vviq` package is included via `yarn link`.
 To undo this, run `yarn unlink jspsych-vviq` in this repo, and `yarn unlink` in the `jspsych-vviq` repo.
+- The `makeStimSequence()` function of the original experiment has been extracted and put into `src/imageSequence.js`.

+- Next step: Understand and port the rest of the experiment.

 ## Tasks